VratiB/Machine-Learning/README.md

 # Machine-Learning
-ML modelling on various datasets
+Python Notebooks of ML modelling on various datasets